 - Food Delivery: Companies like DoorDash and GrubHub pay you to deliver orders from various restaurants.
 The payment structures differ between companies, but you generally earn a base fee plus tips (either in cash or through the app).

 - Freelancing: Freelancing involves offering a professional skill to others, but as a self-employed person instead of an employee.
-Common freelancing jobs include bookkeeping, editing, graphic design, programming and writing.
+Common jobs include freelance writing, bookkeeping, editing, graphic design and programming.

 - Market Research: You can get paid to give your opinion on all sorts of topics by taking surveys.
 Tons of websites offer these.
 Brands generally use your answers to inform their product development and marketing campaign creation.
 Longer and more niche surveys pay larger amounts.